-Fourth, an important question remains then how poor farmers can be directly connected to major branding companies and potentially capture some of the benefits of branding in the retail markets.
+The research indicates to several policy implications.
+First, an important question remains how poor farmers can be directly connected to major branding companies and potentially capture some of the benefits of branding in the retail markets.
 In food markets, we see that some of these modern companies in developing countries - be in processing or retail - do invest in these backward linkages as to ensure timeliness, quality, food safety, and traceability characteristics of their supplies (e.g. Reardon et al, 2009).
 The role of the government is then to assure that the appropriate conditions for investments by the private sector are there.
 This can be done by assuring among others sure property rights, law and order, road and communication infrastructure, and education of rural households, all things that the state of Bihar has be lacking for a while and that only improved recently.
 It is thus important that Bihar continues further on this road.

-Fifth, the results indicate the importance of independent certification mechanisms for consumer protection.
+Second, the results indicate the importance of independent certification mechanisms for consumer protection.
 Several claims done by some of the low-price as well as high-price brands in Bihar are clearly false, i.e. claims are made about export quality while no export quality grades exist; claims are made about approval by research organizations while no such approvals exist; claims are made by the largest branding company on backward linkages while few of such backward linkages exist in practice.
-The lack of an effective consumer protection body leads thus to misinformation of consumers.
+The lack of an effective consumer protection body leads thus to mis-information of consumers.

-Sixth, there are major differences with branding practices in other sectors and countries.15 No information on the manufacturers is available on the packing of the branding companies implying that companies are not accountable for their products given consumers can not trace back deficient products in the case of defaults.
+Third, there are major differences with branding practices in other sectors and countries.
+16 No information on the manufacturers is available on the packing of the branding companies implying that companies are not accountable for their products given consumers can not trace back deficient products in the case of defaults.
 We also find that the quality of branded products, especially for the low-price brands, is often lower than loose products in these transitional markets.
 In contrast with regular branding practices, a significant number of brands thus try to hide bad quality inside.
 Brands in this setting in India thus seemingly have little function except the packing function and signal little credible information to the consumer on the characteristics of the product.
-While there is little role for the public sector on this, it seems possible that most of these branding practices might disappear over time as consumers become more demanding and informed.
+While there is little role for the public sector on this, it seems likely that most of these branding practices are unsustainable as consumers become more demanding and informed over time and as they do not lead to a loyal consumer base, the requirement for success of a brand.

-15 E.g. Berges-Sennou et al., 2004; Carriquiry and Babcock, 2007; Jekanowski et al., 2007; Marsden and Smith, 2005; Ménard and Klein, 2004; Papadopoulos, 2004; Ponte, 2002; Ward et al., 1985; Wohlgenant, 1993.
+16 E.g. Berges-Sennou et al., 2004; Carriquiry and Babcock, 2007; Jekanowski et al., 2007; Marsden and Smith, 2005; Ménard and Klein, 2004; Papadopoulos, 2004; Ponte, 2002; Ward et al., 1985; Wohlgenant, 1993.